Using Warrant with Next.js

 Set the Session Token

-To finish initializing the SDK you must call the setSessionToken
+To finish initializing the SDK for a given user, you must create a session token for the user and call the setSessionToken

-method with a valid authorization session token.
-This allows the SDK to make secure access check requests to the Warrant API.
-Refer to our guide on Creating Sessions to learn how to generate session tokens server-side.
+method with the created session token.
+This allows the SDK to make access check requests to the Warrant API on behalf of the user.
+Refer to our guide on Creating Sessions to learn how to generate session tokens for users.

 import { useWarrant } from "@warrantdev/react-warrant-js";